 It is ultimately within the discretion of the Managing Owner whether it will continue to operate and advise the Fund.
-The Managing Owner may withdraw from the Fund upon 120 days' prior written notice to all Limited Owners and the Trustee, which would cause the Fund to terminate unless a substitute managing owner was obtained.
-Limited Owners of 50% of the Shares have the power to terminate the Fund.
-If the Fund is so terminated, investors who may wish to continue to invest in a vehicle that tracks the Fund's Index will have to find another vehicle, and may not be able to find another vehicle that offers the same features as the Fund.
-See "Description of the Shares; Certain Material Terms of the Trust Agreement - Termination Events" in the Fund's Prospectus for a summary of termination events.
+The Managing Owner may withdraw from the Fund upon 120 days' prior written notice to all Shareholders and the Trustee, which would cause the Fund to terminate unless a substitute managing owner was obtained.
+Shareholders owning 50% or more of the Shares have the power to terminate the Fund.
+If it is so exercised, investors who may wish to continue to invest in a vehicle that tracks the Fund's Index will have to find another vehicle, and may not be able to find another vehicle that offers the same features as the Fund.
+See

+"Description of the Shares; The Funds; Certain Material Terms of the Trust Agreement - Termination Events" in the Fund's Prospectus for a summary of termination events.
 Such detrimental developments could cause you to liquidate your investments and upset the overall maturity and timing of your investment portfolio.
 If the registrations with the CFTC or memberships in the NFA of the Managing Owner or the Commodity Broker were revoked or suspended, such entity would no longer be able to provide services to the Fund.